Non Sequitur by Wiley Miller for September 13, 2015

 25. Missing large

-Mayor Snorkum about 9 years ago
+Mayor Snorkum over 9 years ago

 Maybe in the comics small, harmless kids can ignore bullies and get away unharmed.
 In the real world, someone like Charlie comes back the next day with his daddy’s Glock and wastes a magazine-load of people.
 This is because, as others have noted, school authorities don’t pay attention and don’t care.